Majority of UK pubs, restaurants expect to go under: survey - RFI

 "Without a change in approach and more support from government, much of our sector could be gone within a year -- that means businesses and jobs lost plus much-loved venues closed forever."

+The ONS, which carried out its survey in the first two weeks of November, added that 14 percent of all businesses also feared for their survival.

+The statistics agency added that just 63 percent of companies in the accommodation and food sectors are currently trading.

-English pubs temporarily closed their doors on November 5 as the country effectively shut down for the second time this year to try to curb spiking Covid-19 infection rates.
+English pubs temporarily closed their doors in early November as the country effectively shut down for the second time this year to try to curb spiking Covid-19 infection rates.

 The current lockdown has also shuttered restaurants, gyms and non-essential shops and services until December 2, with hopes business could resume in time for Christmas.